London11111/rsschool-cv/cv.md

 **About me**

 I am 25 years old.
 I am working as electrical engineer for 4 years.
 Now i am thinking about changing profession.
-So, i want to master new speciality and work as front-end developer in future.
+So, i want to master a new speciality and work as front-end developer in future.

 **Work expirience**

 For 4 years i'm working as electrical engineer.
-As for front-end developer, i don't have any expirience in IT development.
+As for front-end developer speciality, i don't have any expirience in IT development.

 **Education**